polterguy/phosphorusfive/README.md

 Phosphorus Five, significantly reducing the complexity of the art of creating web apps
 ===============

-Phosphorus Five is a collection of libraries, for developing complex and rich Ajax centric web apps.
+Phosphorus Five is a collection of libraries, for developing complex and rich Ajax centric web apps, among other things.
 Its "Hello World" can be executed by starting your debugger (making sure you've turned _OFF_ "Browser Link" in Visual Studio), open up the "apps/CMS", choose to create a "New page ..." - Choose *[lambda]* page, and paste in the following code.